I am campaigning for:

 Regenerated housing estates with new homes of all tenures so that local families can stay close to one another

-I have been actively engaging with the Council regarding their 12 estates regeneration programme to ensure that the developments are responsive to the communities need and delivered in a way that limits disruption to existing tenants.
-I have lobbied Council Officers for the full regeneration of sites in Chippenham Road, Farnham Road and Hilldene Avenue and I am pleased that the Council has now committed to full rebuild at these sites.
+I successfully lobbied the government to remove the borrowing cap on councils to enable Havering Council to undertake its ambitious estates regeneration programme.
+This aims to regenerate twelve ageing council estates across the borough and replace them with new homes to buy and rent for local families.
+I have been actively engaging with the council since to ensure that the developments are responsive to the community's need and delivered in a way that limits disruption to existing tenants.
+I have lobbied council officers for the full regeneration of sites in Chippenham Road, Farnham Road and Hilldene Avenue and I am pleased that the council has now committed to full rebuild at these sites.

-As well as supporting the Council's proposals within the 12 estates programme, I have also lobbied the Council where there have been concerns at development proposals in Gooshays Gardens and the Hall Lane Pitch and Putt.
-I am glad that the Council has heeded the concerns of constituents at the Gooshays Gardens site and I continue to make representations regarding the Hall Lane Pitch and Putt.
+On behalf of constituents, I have also lobbied the Council where there have been concerns at development proposals in Gooshays Gardens and the disposal of the Hall Lane Pitch and Putt.

 Investment in local green spaces as compensation for the Lower Thames Crossing

-I have facilitated meetings between the Thames Chase Community Forest and the Lower Thames Crossing project team to advance discussions in this regard.
-These discussions are ongoing as the project develops and I will continue to press for the maximum improvements to our local green spaces as mitigation for the additional highways infrastructure in the Lower Thames Crossing.
-I was also glad to bring then Secretary of State for the Environment, Michael Gove MP, to Thames Chase to see their successes in land restoration and their brand new Changing Places facility, enabling disabled visitors to enjoy the outdoors.
+I have facilitated meetings between the Thames Chase Community Forest and the Lower Thames Crossing project team to ensure that the forest receives investment and is compensated for the disruption from construction.
+I brought the then Secretary of State for the Environment, Michael Gove MP, to push for a new 'biodiversity net gains' approach which would compel developers to offset any impact on the environment with investment in green spaces and wildlife.
+I also showed him the successes of Thames Chase in restoring former industrial landscapes and reforestation, as well as their brand new Changing Places facility, enabling disabled visitors to enjoy the outdoors.
 More information on the visit can be found here.